orhun-kolgeli/Capstone/README.md

    | Bio           | String         | bio of the developer |
    | GitHub        | String         | GitHub username |
    | Skills        | String         | web or mobile development skills |
+   Having pre-determined skills to choose from: for filtering, matching, etc.